ashislaha/superCart/README.md

 application where the application understands the customber end to end.

 <b>

 (1).
-Make my weekly shopping more efficient and help me discover new items I might like.
+User has to search for each item individually.

 (2).
-Our customers heavily rely on search for multiple use cases. reduce the pain-point.
+From search results, it is hard for the user to identify preferred items. reduce the pain-point.

 (3).
-We do not help our customers to make puchase decision.

-(4).
+User can miss out on adding certain regularly bought items because they were not suggested anywhere in their journey.
 61% of loyal customber basket has exact same items to purchased in past orders.
 Out of remaining 39%, 25% have similar item being purchased in the past.

+(4).
+Users keep purchasing the same set of products because complementary/bought-together items are not suggested to the users in the browse path.
+We do not help our customers to make puchase decision.

+(5).
+Users can run out of certain groceries as they forgot to restock on those.

+(6).
+Users can miss out on better prices because they are unaware of price hikes in the near future, or of good offers available.

 </b>